emagiz/emdocs/mds/microlearning/crashcourse-api-gateway-swagger-ui.md

 <p align="center"><img src="../../img/microlearning/ml-swagger-ui--swagger-ui-authorization.png"></p>

-Below that you see all operations grouped per integration.
-In this simple example case we only have one operation on one integration as you can see.
+Below that, you see all operations grouped per integration.
+In this simple example case, we only have one operation on one integration as you can see.

-By clicking on a operation you can see the detail information of that operation.
-In here you can see the Example Value and Schema.
+By clicking on an operation you can see the detailed information of that operation.
+Here you can see the Example Value and Schema.
-In the Schema you can see what is mandatory indicated by the red asterisk icon in front of the attribute or element
+In the Schema, you can see what is mandatory indicated by the red asterisk icon in front of the attribute or element

 <p align="center"><img src="../../img/microlearning/ml-swagger-ui--swagger-ui-example-value.png"></p>